skahout/Data_Science_Salary/README.md

 * Lasso: Because there is a normalization effect and we have a sparse matrix
 * Random Forest: Because we have a lot of 0 and 1 values and that is a good use case because we are using a bunch of decision trees
 * In Addition performed Linear Regression, Decision Tree, Support Vector Regression
+* Artificial Neural Network: To compare with the previous models.

 ## Model Performance
 Both the Decision Tree and Random Forest gave the best and approximately same results on the test set, however Decision Tree outperformed the other models during validaiton.
 Following are the Mean Absolute Error values by their respective models.